JamesSkemp/words/content/post/errata-for-the-world-as-will-and-presentation-volume-one.md

 +++
-title = "Errata for The World As Will and Presentation Volume One" summary = "Minor errata for Richard E. Aquila's translation of The World As Will and Presentation, Volume One. [slnet0514:5e39e65b-43eb-4675-af86-0a407b5532e5]" draft = false comments = true date = "2008-04-29T21:05:00-05:00"
+title = "Errata for The World As Will and Presentation Volume One" description = "Minor errata for Richard E. Aquila's translation of The World As Will and Presentation, Volume One. [slnet0514:5e39e65b-43eb-4675-af86-0a407b5532e5]" draft = false comments = true date = "2008-04-29T21:05:00-05:00"